DiveshR/collection-methods-in-laravel/README.md

 # Laravel Collection Methods

-Some of laravel collection Methods.
-More in ... https://laravel.com/docs/10.x/collections
+Some of laravel collection Methods in this Series.
+More in ...
+https://laravel.com/docs/10.x/collections